 Sandy blonde hair with sun-kissed highlights is one of the newest trends women ask their stylists for.
 It has a mix of ashy and warm tones, making this shade suitable for women with varying complexions.
 Add loose waves for an effortless beach look.

 #10: Sandy Strawberry Blonde for Black Women

 A sandy strawberry blonde hair color is a darker version of a shoulder-grazing blonde hair color for black women!
 Thick tresses with voluminous curls where the hair ends complete the whole dark sandy blonde hairstyle.

 A short sandy bright blonde hair color offers an effortless grow-out process for your wavy locks.
 Ask your colorist for a fusion of foilayage and dark roots.
 The ashy tone provides warmth to this style, complementing a fair skin tone.

-To enhance your natural beauty, try wearing a dark sandy blonde hair color.
+Try wearing a dark sandy blonde hair color to enhance your natural beauty.
 Soft waves and highlights work together well, giving your long mane the dimension it needs.

 A sandy auburn blonde gives a flattering color combination of copper and gold.
 This has a warm sandy blonde hue and is packed with chunky highlights for a more defined effect.
 Finishing it off with beach waves will bring out more dimension.